frankdev95/Finance-Calculator/readme.md

 # How to use

-To run this program you need to download the java file, and use the command line interface to run and complile.
-The command to run java files through the command line is java --filepath.
+This program runs on python and for that the [python](https://www.python.org/downloads/) library is required.
+Most operating systems have the build in IDLE to run python programs, for reference look online or via the python documentation on official website.